CountChu/LeetCodePython/README.md

 1. A framework to test your Python solutions of the problems of LeetCode.
 2. My Python solutions of LeetCode.

 I provide the framework to test your Python solutions.
 All problems, solutions, and test scripts are specified in config.json.
-There for you can run test.py to test your solution of a given problem.
+Therefor you can run test.py to test your solution of a given problem.

 For example:
 `